Table of Contents

 You can choose married filing separately as your filing status if you are married.
 This filing status may benefit you if you want to be responsible only for your own tax or if it results in less tax than filing a joint return.

-If you and your spouse do not agree to file a joint return, you may have to use this filing status unless you qualify for head of household status, discussed later.
+If you and your spouse do not agree to file a joint return, you must use this filing status unless you qualify for head of household status, discussed later.

 Your tax rate generally is higher than on a joint return.